nuxeo/doc.nuxeo.com-content/src/retention-management/index.md

 ## Limitations

-The Nuxeo Retention Management add-on does not support **attachments** or **versioning**.
+The Nuxeo Retention Management add-on does not support **attachments**, **versioning**, and **comments**.

-- The attachments features **is automatically disabled** for the full instance when the Nuxeo Retention Management add-on is added to Nuxeo Server.
-So, once the add-on is installed, there is no way to add an attachment to a document, whatever if they are standard documents or records.
+Those features **are automatically disabled** for the full instance when the Nuxeo Retention Management add-on is added to Nuxeo Server (the related facets and the **file** schema are disabled).
+So, once the add-on is installed, there is no way to add a comment, an attachment or to create a version to a document, whatever if they are standard documents or records.

-- The versioning feature must be turned off during the setup.
-Which means that there is no way to add a version to a document in the full instance, whatever if they are standard documents or records.

 ## Warning